Vampir/VampirServer

 - Select the desired OTF file and open it

-3. View and analyze your application's behavior using the vampir GUI: After you open your trace file by either method from step 2 above, the "Trace View" window will appear.
+3. View and analyze your application's behavior using the Vampir GUI: After you open your trace file, the "Trace View" window will appear.
 Example below (click for larger image):

 Because Vampir has so many features, users should consult the Vampir documentation to become familiar with its usage.
 Several examples of its functionality are shown below (click for larger image).